emirhannylmz/emrannx/README.md

 - 👋 Hi, I’m @emrannx
-- 👀 I’m interested in  C# , Cyber Security
+- 👀 I’m interested in  Cyber Security
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning  Web Applications
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me: emirhanylmz@protonmail.com

 <!---